HISTORY

 Worlds Only Looping Wooden Coaster Opens

-Son of Beast at Kings Island in Ohio, featured a vertical loop section that was actually made of steel.
-The coaster opened on May 26, 2000, but the loop was removed in 2006 following an accident and the roller coaster was permanently closed in 2009.
+Son of Beast at Kings Island in Ohio featured a vertical loop section made of steel.
+The coaster opened on May 26, 2000, but the loop was removed in 2006 following an accident and the coaster permanently closed in 2009.

 First Full-Circuit Roller Coaster to Break 300 Feet Height

-Intamin debuts the 310 foot (94m) tall Millennium Force on May 13, 2000 at Cedar Point in Ohio, USA, featuring a 300 foot (91m) drop and top speed of 93 mph (150 km/h).
-Millennium Force was also the first roller coaster to feature a cable lift and was among the first coasters to feature stadium-style train seating as well as magnetic brakes.
+Intamin debuted the 310 feet (94 m) tall Millennium Force on May 13, 2000 at Cedar Point in Ohio, USA.
+The coaster reaches a top speed of 93 mph (150 km/h) and was the first to feature a cable lift.

 First Roller Coaster to Break 400 Feet Height, 100 mph